apandiya007/fa25-hw2-testing-handout/README.md

    - Different branches for Oakland vs Boston
 - Some of the provided tests fail on provided code
 - Use the debugger to figure out which functions have bugs
 - Write more tests for that function

+Tests:
+- Passing the wrong data type (look at documentation to fix datatype)
+  - strings vs lists (look the same when compare __str__
+- Tests where something was supposed to be unused from outside of the class, but it was used anyways, and that messed up the test